freesewing/markdown/org/docs/measurements/shoulderslope/en.md

 The **shoulder slope** measurement is an indicator for the amount with which your shoulder slopes downward.

-To measure your shoulder slope, you need to determine under what angle your shoulder (line) slopes downwards.
+To measure your shoulder slope, you need to determine the angle at which your shoulder line slopes downward.

 A good way to measure your shoulder slope is to take a a selfie and rotate it until your shoulder line is horizontal.